Associate Professor of French and Applied Linguistics

 - Licence de Langues Etrangères Appliquées, Université Michel de Montaigne-Bordeaux III

-Isabelle Drewelow teaches undergraduate French language courses, French for Specific Purposes (Marketing and Business), and graduate courses including the foreign language teaching methods course for French.
+Isabelle Drewelow teaches undergraduate French language courses, French for Specific Purposes (Marketing and Business), and graduate courses.
 She is the recipient of the 2017 Alabama World Language Association’s Educator of Excellence Award for post-secondary educators.
 Her research focuses on teaching culture through stereotypes, developing learners’ critical cultural awareness, affective dimensions of foreign language learning, and designing experiential project-based simulations.

 - Drewelow, I., & Mitchell, C. (2015).
 An exploration of learners’ conceptions of language, culture, and learning in advanced-level Spanish courses.
 Language, Culture and Curriculum, 28(3), 243-256.